zaphosting/docs/docs/voiceserver_ts3backup.md

 ---
 id: voiceserver_ts3backup
-title: Teamspeak Set up and download server backup
+title: Set up and download server backup
 description: Information on how to set up and download a backup for your Teamspeak server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Ts3 Backup
 ---